 How can we distinguish positive, creative solutions from pseudoscience, fake news and quackery?
 In a world where often there’s no concrete answer, how do we deal with complexity and uncertainty, yet still move forward?

-Peter is available to speak about green jobs, volunteering, and healthy employment in the food sector.
+Peter is available to speak about green jobs, career change, meaningful work, sustainable and organic farming.